 Further evidence that his pictures do have literary or textual references can be found in his titles, for example ‘The Wife of Bath’ on Board the ‘Lord of the Isles’ Going to Clacton (Clacton -on-Sea, Essex, 1891) that references a character from Chaucer’s Canterbury Tales but shows a comfortable woman seated on a bench all to herself arrayed around with hampers and bowls from which she is luxuriating in an extensive picnic.

 Butler is not alone in using the camera in connection to his literary production.

 Emile Zola (1840-1902) learned the rudiments of photography in 1888 from Victor Billaud, a newspaper editor in Royan during a vacation period at the sea, so was photographing contemporaneously with Butler.
+In the eight years before his death, Zola became obsessed with photography, taking thousands of pictures with his 10 cameras and developing them in the basements of his three homes.
 He carried a camera everywhere, and for such keen observer of human nature in his writing, photographs may have been a useful resource both as a mnemonic and as a prompt;

 In my opinion you cannot say you have thoroughly seen anything until you have got a photograph of it, revealing a lot of points which otherwise would be unnoticed, and which in most cases could not be distinguished. – Emile Zola – in Photo-Miniature no. 21 (December 1900) Cited in “The History of Photography” by Beaumont Newhall, The Museum of Modern Art, New York 1964, p.
 94.